 Most experts agree that regularity is crucial for successful dog training.
 Ideally, you should aim to train your dog every day, even if only for short periods of time.
 Consistency helps build trust and understanding between you and your dog, leading to faster progress and better results over time.
 Additionally, varying your training sessions keeps things interesting and prevents boredom, ensuring your dog remains engaged and motivated throughout the process.

-When is the best time to start training a puppy for optimal results?
+When is the best time to start puppy training for a new pet?

-How soon should I Introduce basic obedience commands to my puppy?
+How soon should I begin teaching basic obedience commands to my puppy?